Energy Efficiency Utility Creation and Structure

 Funding for the Energy Efficiency Utility Program

 The Energy Efficiency Utility Program is funded by a volumetric charge on electric customers' bills, known as the Energy Efficiency Charge.
 The Energy Efficiency Charge rates are set by the Board each year.
 The Energy Efficiency Charge funds are collected by electric distribution utilities and sent to the Fiscal Agent for deposit into the Energy Efficiency Utility Fund.
 The Fiscal Agent disburses monies from the Energy Efficiency Utility Fund to pay approved invoices and other approved expenses in accordance with the terms of its contract with the Board.
-Every year the Energy Efficiency Utility Fund is audited by an independent auditor selected by the Board and approved by the Vermont Auditor of Accounts.
+Every year the Energy Efficiency Utility Fund is audited by an independent auditor selected by the Board.
 Most recent independent audit of the EEU Fund